 Can you give me guidance on how and where to start teaching kid’s classes?

 I recommend people start teaching as early as possible after taking a teacher training course so they can use what they have learned while it is still fresh in their mind.
-So the question of where to start teaching can surface while you are still in a training.
+You can start considering there to teach yoga to children while you are still in a training.

-There are two parts to building your business your yoga teaching business:
+There are two parts to building your yoga teaching business:

 1. Get Confident Teaching Kids Yoga

-Getting confident means knowing what to teach in a first class and series so you’re not afraid to teach yoga to children!
-You know you have the confidence you need to teach if you don’t feel afraid or go into a tailspin wondering what to teach when you get a class.
+First thing you have to do is to get confident teaching yoga to children which means knowing what to teach in a first class and series so you’re not afraid to teach yoga to children!
+You know you have confidence if you don’t feel afraid or go into a tailspin wondering what to teach when you get booked to teach a yoga class for children.

 Often new teachers get a job teaching kids and get overwhelmed deciding what to do in their lesson plan.